 - and formal legal agreements called Business Associate Agreements that define data handling responsibilities.

-For UK practices, understanding HIPAA standards matters because they represent a globally recognised benchmark for healthcare data security.
+Understanding HIPAA standards matters because they represent a globally recognised benchmark for healthcare data security.
 When vendors advertise their medical dictation software as HIPAA-compliant, they're signalling that the platform includes robust technical and administrative controls.
-These same controls, such as end-to-end encryption, access controls, and secure cloud infrastructure, are essential for meeting UK compliance obligations under GDPR.
+These same controls, such as end-to-end encryption, access controls, and secure cloud infrastructure, are essential for meeting compliance obligations under GDPR and other national frameworks.

 The Business Associate Agreement is the US equivalent of a Data Processing Agreement in the UK.
 Both documents establish the legal responsibility of the software vendor to protect patient data and outline what happens if a breach occurs.